By Rick Steves

 - Remote Control (1992; Icelandic title: Sódóma Reykjavík).
 Axel goes in search of his mother's lost TV remote and gets mixed up with a gang of mobsters.
 This low-budget comedy with a hard-rock soundtrack has been called Iceland's equivalent of The Big Lebowski.

 - When the Raven Flies (1984).
-An Irish boy whose parents were killed by Vikings travels to Iceland to take revenge.
+An Irish boy travels to Iceland to take revenge on Vikings who killed his parents.